 The current Formula 1 champion is 24-year-old racer Max Verstappen, the son of retired F1 driver Jos Verstappen.
 Although born in Belgium, Max Verstappen spent much of his youth in the Netherlands and considers himself Dutch.
 He made his Formula 1 debut in 2015 at the Australian Grand Prix, where, at the age of 17, he became the youngest F1 driver to ever compete in the sport.
 He later joined the Red Bull Racing team, and driving under the Dutch flag, he won the 2016 Spanish Grand Prix to become the youngest and first Dutch driver to win an F1 Grand Prix.

 Verstappen continued his impressive run into 2021, clinching the Formula 1 World Championship that year after winning the Abu Dhabi Grand Prix last season.
 In doing so, he became the 34th Formula One World Drivers’ Champion and set yet another record as the first Dutch Formula 1 World Championship winner.
-With 20 victories, 13 pole positions, and now the F1 World Championship to his name, Max Verstappen is the defending champ and the one to beat this year.
-As of now, Monacan race car driver Charles Leclerc is at the top of the 2022 standings, with champion Verstappen at sixth.
-Verstappen fell from second place in the standings after he had to pull out of the Australian GP in his 39th lap due to car issues.
+With 29 victories, 16 pole positions, and now the F1 World Championship to his name, Max Verstappen is the defending champ and the one to beat this year, currently at the top of the 2022 standings.

 |1||Bahrain Grand Prix||Bahrain International Circuit||March 20|

 |4||Emilia Romagna Grand Prix||Imola Circuit, Imola||April 24|

 |7||Monaco Grand Prix||Circuit de Monaco||May 29|

 |11||Austrian Grand Prix||Red Bull Ring||July 10|